 In this section we will learn how to use ContentFilteredTopics.
-This allows us to filter the data in the publisher side.
-See 6.9 Advanced Filtering of Data-ContentFilteredTopics on page 122 for further details.
+This allows us to filter the data on the publisher side.
+See 6.9 Advanced Filtering of Data-ContentFilteredTopics on page 131 for further details.

-This lesson assumes you have successfully completed the previous lesson in 4.4.1 Filtering Data Using Query Conditions on page 48.
+This lesson assumes you have successfully completed the previous lesson in 4.4.1 Filtering Data Using Query Conditions on page 50.

-1. Open Tutorial\Read\Cluster.vi from 1.1 Lesson 4-Filtering Data on page 1 and save it as a new VI named Tutorial\Content\Filter\Cluster.vi.

-With DDS, you can filter network data by subscribing to only the Topics of interest.
+- 1. Open Tutorial_Read_Cluster.vi from 4.4.1 Filtering Data Using Query Conditions on page 50 and save it as a new VI named Tutorial_Content_Filter_Cluster.vi. - With DDS, you can filter network data by subscribing to only the Topics of interest.
 Additionally, DDS provides the capability to filter data within a Topic by using a ContentFilteredTopic.
-A ContentFilteredTopic will not only makes possible to subscribe to topics but also specify that you are only interested in a subset of the Topic's data.

-- 2. Add a Content Filtered Topic (if it doesn't exist). - a.
+A ContentFilteredTopic will not only makes possible to subscribe to topics but also specify that you are only interested in a subset of the Topic's data. - 2.
+Add a ContentFilteredTopic (if it doesn't exist). - a.
 Create a new control in the front panel, right-click, select RTI DDS Toolkit, RTI DDS ContentFilteredTopic Info.
-Or in the block diagram, right-click on the pin called ContentFilteredTopic Info.
-Click on Create->Control.
-This will create a ContentFilteredTopic with the default configuration. - b.
+Or in the block diagram, right-click on the pin called b.
 Create your own filter by filling in the ContentFilteredTopic Name and Filter Expression and attaching those parameters to a Bundle by name function, or by filling out the ContentFilteredTopic Info cluster on the front panel.